 Some things you can do to reduce your risk:

 - Don’t smoke – or quit if you do

 - Maintain your blood pressure, cholesterol and blood sugar within recommended limits

 - Sustain a healthy diet, such as the Mediterranean diet

 - Limit alcohol consumption

 - Exercise frequently

 - Manage your stress levels

-Fiona is a middle-aged woman living in England who details her experience fighting for a diagnosis for her mother:
+Fiona is a middle-aged woman living in England who details her experience after her mother’s vascular dementia diagnosis:

 The first sign of the dementia setting in was when my mother wouldn’t recognize where she was as she was driving; she would have to pull over to re-orientate herself, and she found this confusing and very frightening.
 After this, there was quite a rapid progression with her having episodes that would cause her to blank out and then sleep.
 She also became very argumentative and aggressive, attacking me physically by pushing, shoving, and throwing water over me.
 She also gave my husband a clip round the ear when she thought he’d been cheeky!